oanda/iOSNetworkingWithOandaApi/README.md

 These are the simple steps to follow to incorporate this library into your iOS project:

 1. Add the library itself.
-There are two ways to do this:
-    * manually include the library folder <b>/OTNetwork/OTNetworkLayer</b> into your project.
+Manually include the library folder <b>/OTNetwork/OTNetworkLayer</b> into your project.
 This effectively includes <b>OTNetworkController.h</b> and <b>OTNertowkController.m</b>
-    * or include <b>OTNetwork.xcodeproj</b> as a dependency (this is experimental, you may need to resolve some build issues)

     Please note you will need these third party libraries as well:

     * <b>AFNetworking</b>